solidi/writing/44-how-i-learned-to-onboard-effectively-in-an-engineer-manager-role.md

 ## The First Celebration Moving Past the 90 Days

 In the journey, the gnarly problem will come close to a resolution.
-My plan continues as to what I described above.
+My plan continues as I described above.
 I keep clarifying, redirecting, filling gaps, and maintaining the motivation, ensuring the team delivers the outcome.
 And at the correct times, delegate work.

 Once the outcome is achieved, I coordinate the celebration with the people and team(s) that reached the results.
 For me, this is the validation of a successful onboard - *to follow through with something larger than myself.*